kappa11/MyLorcanaDatabase/README.md

 ## Functionality

 * Script can read all the information about the expansion (set) and the list of cards
+* Each cards is linked also to the set
 * It can link to the image of the cards

 ## Output